-In this course, students will discuss the components of data transfer and transmission. will differentiate between communication protocols.
+In this course, students will discuss the components of data transfer and transmission.
+They will differentiate between various communication protocols.
 They will explain the physical and wireless methods used in data communication.
 They will discuss communication standards and models.
 In addition, they will also establish safety rules to improve the quality of communication.
 (Pre-requisite: INTE 2440L, ITTE 1031L, PROG 2370L)

-INTE 2470L - User Support Technician and Laboratory
+INTE 2470L: User Support Technician and Laboratory: 3 credits

-In this course, students will learn about the user support process as well as the techniques and skills necessary for providing support and assistance to technology users in various environments.
-Likewise, they will execute techniques and strategies for identifying and resolving common hardware, software, and network issues.
-In addition, students will develop communication and interpersonal skills with users, handling difficult situations, and managing expectations regarding their entrv performance in the technical support services job field.
+In this course, students will apply the user support process and the techniques and skills necessary to provide support and assistance to technology users in various environments.
+They will execute techniques and strategies for identifying and resolving common hardware, software, and network issues.
+In addition, they will develop communication and interpersonal skills when interacting with users, handling difficult situations, and managing expectations regarding their entry into and performance within the technical support services job field.
+This course includes practical laboratory exercises for the application of theoretical knowledge acquired.
+(Pre-requisite: COMP 2010L)